text that reads, crystals, rocks, minerals, gemstones

 'Company name' operates transparently, as you rightly point out.
 However, what I prioritise is safeguarding our business trading sources.
 This is not only to protect our own interests but also to safeguard the small communities, independent miners, and sources involved."

-With regards to offering "various avenues for discussion", she had said in her email they've "streamlined support through WhatsApp because it's proven effective for quick responses."
+With regard to offering "various avenues for discussion", she had said in her email they've "streamlined support through WhatsApp because it's proven effective for quick responses."
 I find it strange that it's quicker for them to respond to an enquiry received on WhatsApp than through their business email address.

-This 'International Ethical Crystal Retailer' trades online and has a 'studio' which I was invited to visit.
-Had it not been more than one hundred miles away I may well have gone along.
+This 'International Ethical Crystal Retailer' trades online and has a 'studio', which I was invited to visit.
+Had it not been more than one hundred miles away, I may well have gone along.

 She goes on to refer to small communities and independent miners.
 It's important to remember the only mine where lapis lazuli can be found is owned and operated by the Taliban.
 Any material excavated by 'independent miners' will have been mined illegally to be smuggled out of the country.